Your Horoscope This Week: 1st to 7th January, 2023

 Happy New Year!
 2023 begins with an intense connection between Venus and Pluto in Capricorn, which is making us dive deep into romantic matters.

-Venus cools down these sentiments when it enters Aquarius on January 2, making our romanticism more aloof than red hot — that is until Venus harmonizes with Jupiter in Aries on January 4.
+Venus cools down these sentiments when it enters Aquarius on 2nd January, making our romanticism more aloof than red hot — that is until Venus harmonises with Jupiter in Aries on 4th January.

 Mercury retrograde in Capricorn aspects Neptune in Pisces on the 2nd and the sun on the 7th.
 When the Sun and Mercury retrograde connect, it’s a wonderful day to start making plans.